fredhutchio/cozy-shell/shell-scripting.md

 $ COLOR="chicken"; echo "Roses are red, violets are $COLOR" Roses are red, violets are chicken
 ```
+(I snuck in a semicolon here, which allows us to execute several commands on a single line.)

-It's common to use set variables to the value of commands.
+It's common to set variables to the output of commands.
 For example:

 ```